It’s one of the most common folk remedies that people swear by – eating local honey to ease seasonal allergies that affect so many of us.

 Allergies aside, for children over age 1 and adults, honey is considered a safe and effective natural cough suppressant.

-And when it comes to natural allergy remedies, you might consider butterbur, quercetin and stinging nettle.
+When it comes to natural allergy remedies, you might consider butterbur, quercetin and stinging nettle.
 Before you start taking any supplement, however, check with your doctor or other care provider first.